 As one of only a few companies in Baden-Württemberg, Vetter was awarded the contract for company Covid 19 vaccinations at an early stage.
 We initially administered a total of 1,200 doses in summer 2021 with up to 130 vaccinations per day.
-We used cember, we were also able to offer our employees first, second and booster shots at the company, thus administering around social distancing rules, a comprehensive sensitization of the workforce and the adoption of protective measures.
-As a central organ, we extended management communication to all employees as well as to our clients, suppliers, and partners, especially with regard to monitoring and providing information on the pandemic and its impact on the company.
+We used Moderna and BioNTech/Pfizer vaccines.
+In November and December, we were also able to offer our employees first, second and booster shots at the company, thus administering around 5,000 vaccinations.